c0ntact0/ltc/INSTALL.md

-# LTC in OBS installation instructions
+# LTC for OBS installation instructions

 ## Table of contents